-- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: HOAS/Välittömiä toimenpiteitä vaativat vikailmoitukset, phone 020 4912720, service 020 4912720 - Contact the emergency number if needed 112. - Main water shutoff: At the end of the basement corridor next to the staircase door - Heat distribution room: In the basement - Electricity switchboard: In the basement corridor in the middle
+- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: HOAS/Välittömiä toimenpiteitä vaativat vikailmoitukset, phone 020 4912720, service 020 4912720 - Contact the emergency number if needed 112. - Main water shutoff: In the basement storeroom by staircase A - Heat distribution room: In the basement by staircase A - Electricity switchboard: In the basement by staircase B